stechDevSP/stechDev/README.md

 - Automatically generates extra flexbox rules to stop IE being a bitch about it
 - Generate sourcemaps for your CSS files, removing the need to generate both a minified and unminified version

-This task will output a `screen.css` and `ie.css` as separate stylesheets.
+This task will output a `screen.css`.

 ### Build JS
 The JS task will do the following: